UoA-eResearch/deep-learning-tutorial-2019/introduction.md

 Machine Learning can be defined as learning without being explicity programmed to do so.

-Deep Learning is a subset of that which is learning to identify patterns in data using neural networks.
+Deep Learning can be defined as learning to identify patterns in data using neural networks.

 ## What will you learn today?